 The name in the ancient Jewish document is actually spelled with four letters, beginning with an aleph.
 The name appears in two forms that differ in the final letter (א

 Transliterated into English, the first form with the terminal aleph (אמלא) is For scholars of Hebrew, there is good evidence that the name should be “Alma,” which is exactly how the non-LDS scholar, Yigael Yadin, transliterated it.

 For details, see Paul Hoskisson, “What’s in a Name?,” Journal of Book of Mormon Studies, Vol. 7, No. 1, 1998, pp. 72-73 (link is to a PDF file; an HTML file is also available with just the text).
 That article shows a color photograph of the document that has the name Alma in it twice.

 John Tvedtnes also mentioned the name Alma in a well-received presentation to other non-LDS scholars, “Hebrew Names in the Book of Mormon,” where he noted that in addition being found as a male name in one of the Bar Kochba documents, it is also found as a medieval place name in Eretz Israel and as a personal male name from Ebla.

 Alma proves to not only be a genuine Semitic name, but is a name of an Hebraic man.
-While this is well after Lehi’s time, the name Alma has also been found in much more ancient documents from tablets from Ebla in modern Syria in 1975, dating to around 2200 B.C. (see Terrence L.Szink, “New Light: Further Evidence of a Semitic Alma,” J. of Book of Mormon Studies, Vol. 8, No. 1, 1999).
+While this is well after Lehi’s time, the name Alma has also been found in much more ancient documents (see p.
+70 of the PDF document) from tablets from Ebla in modern Syria in 1975, dating to around 2200 B.C. (see Terrence L.Szink, “New Light: Further Evidence of a Semitic Alma,” J. of Book of Mormon Studies, Vol. 8, No. 1, 1999).

 Finding the male name Alma in a record about descendants early Hebrews now must be viewed not as a reason for mocking the Book of Mormon, but as a reason to take it seriously.